 In addition to having research in a physical activity-related area, I've always enjoyed being physically active.
 I have taken part in competitive rugby, volleyball, rowing and cycling.
 While I still ride my bike a lot these days, now I spend more time enjoying the scenery!

 Most of my research to date has focused on exercise (most often weight-lifting) and how it affects people with type 1 diabetes.
 Exercise is known to make people with diabetes live much longer, much healthier lives.
-The biggest issue is that it generally complicates blood glucose control and brings with it a big risk of hypoglycemia (low blood glucose - which can be very dangerous).
+The biggest issue is that it generally complicates blood glucose management and brings with it an increased risk of hypoglycemia (low blood glucose - which can be very dangerous).
 Fear of going low is the biggest barrier to exercise in this population.
 Part of what I hope to achieve is finding a safe and effective way for people with type 1 diabetes to exercise.
 Lately this has also included some studies on high intensity interval training and fasted exercise, and studies examining the menstrual cycle in an exercise context in women with type 1 diabetes.
 I have also expanded to include some work with islet transplant recipients, and people with type 2 diabetes.

 In any given year, the courses that I instruct could include the following: